kenepa/translation-manager/README.md

 ![Language Switcher](https://raw.githubusercontent.com/kenepa/translation-manager/4.x/.github/language-switcher.png)

 #### `dont_register_navigation_on_panel_ids`
-Disable registering the translation manager navigation on certain panel id's.
-The following will disable the translation navigation for the guest panel , but still allow guest panel users to change the language:
+Disable registering the translation manager navigation on certain panel IDs.
+The following will disable the translation navigation for the guest panel but still allow guest panel users to change the language.
 ```php
     'dont_register_navigation_on_panel_ids' => [
         'guest'